nagydani/seedling/seed/README.md

     decimal digits.

 ### Mappers

+Mappers change the value of the topmost cell on the data stack as pure functions.
+They always succeed.

  * `1+` (pronounced *"one-plus"*) increments the top cell of the data stack by one.
 Sets *carry* on overflow.